EyyupAlkis/About/_posts/2022-11-23-version-catalog.md

 }
 ```

-- the `[bundles]` part is for grouping dependencies that have similar contexts.
+The `[bundles]` part is for grouping dependencies that have similar contexts.
 The most known example is retrofit library.
 We need moshi or gson for retrofit for most of times.
 So we can create bundle for that and we can define once for all places can be used.

 ```toml
 [libraries]